jondwaite/jondwaite.github.io/content/post/2022-12-20-ip-spaces-in-vmware-cloud-director-10-4-1-tenant-experience.md

 <img loading="lazy" decoding="async" width="800" height="220" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-26-800x220.png" alt="" class="wp-image-69054" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-26-800x220.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-26-300x82.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-26-768x211.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-26-150x41.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-26-250x69.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-26.png 1284w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-Selecting the newly allocated address allows us to flag the address as &#8216;Manual&#8217; if we wish to use it for something outside of what our VCD environment is aware of, as well as release the IP back to the provider if we no longer need it:<figure class="wp-block-image size-large">
+Selecting the newly allocated address allows us to flag the address as 'Manual' if we wish to use it for something outside of what our VCD environment is aware of, as well as release the IP back to the provider if we no longer need it:<figure class="wp-block-image size-large">

 <img loading="lazy" decoding="async" width="800" height="220" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-27-800x220.png" alt="" class="wp-image-69055" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-27-800x220.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-27-300x82.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-27-768x211.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-27-150x41.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-27-250x69.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-27.png 1284w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

 Once we have the IP allocated, we can assign it to services on our Edge Gateway (for example, as a new DNAT external address for a service we wish to publish to the Internet), or assign to a NSX Advanced Load Balancer as the Load Balancer address.

-Note that VCD won&#8217;t let IP addresses flagged as &#8216;Used&#8217; be released back to the provider pool so the services referencing an address must be reconfigured first.
+Note that VCD won't let IP addresses flagged as 'Used' be released back to the provider pool so the services referencing an address must be reconfigured first.

-### Requesting and using a new &#8216;floating&#8217; private IP Address {#float-private.wp-block-heading}
+### Requesting and using a new 'floating' private IP Address {#float-private.wp-block-heading}

-The process to request a new private floating IP address is similar to the process for a public IP address, although typically there won&#8217;t be any quota on available private addresses.
+The process to request a new private floating IP address is similar to the process for a public IP address, although typically there won't be any quota on available private addresses.
 We first select our private IP space and can see the summary for this:<figure class="wp-block-image size-large">

 <img loading="lazy" decoding="async" width="800" height="645" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-28-800x645.png" alt="" class="wp-image-69056" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-28-800x645.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-28-300x242.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-28-768x619.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-28-150x121.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-28-186x150.png 186w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-28.png 1285w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

-In this case we&#8217;ve defined our range as 192.168.0.0/16 from which 192.168.0.0/20 will be used within our VCD environment.
-We&#8217;ve then further subdivided 192.168.0.0/20 into a lower block of 8 prefix ranges (192.168.0.0/24, 192.168.1.0/24 etc.) and a pool of floating addresses from 192.168.8.1 to 192.168.15.22.
+In this case we've defined our range as 192.168.0.0/16 from which 192.168.0.0/20 will be used within our VCD environment.
+We've then further subdivided 192.168.0.0/20 into a lower block of 8 prefix ranges (192.168.0.0/24, 192.168.1.0/24 etc.) and a pool of floating addresses from 192.168.8.1 to 192.168.15.22.

 To request a new Floating IP address we select the Floating IPs item from the left panel:<figure class="wp-block-image size-large">